Apps for Self-Monitoring Anxiety

 Free app for IOS and Android

-Helps you monitor your thoughts and behaviors and better understand your anxiety.
-It helps you manage your thoughts and behaviors through self-help exercises and provide you with better insight and awareness of your anxiety.
-Best used by older teens and adults.
+This app helps you monitor your thoughts and behaviors and better understand your anxiety.
+It offers self-help exercises and provides you with better insight and awareness of your anxiety.
+It is best used by older teens and adults.
 You can share your experiences with others in the SAM community anonymously.

 $4.99 - Available on iOS only

 This app provides tools for tracking your mood and anxiety levels on a daily basis.
 It includes a journal to record your thoughts, a Thought Checker to identify negative thought patterns, and activities for you to engage in to help improve your mood.